a-cordier/doc-samples/README.md

 # doc samples

-Just some doc samples stored for testing purpose
+Just some doc samples stored in order to be able to do some testing.